 An expectant hush falls over the crowd.
 Eager anticipation is barely contained with fidgets and twistings for a better view.
 The air is full of sweet perfume and warmth.
 As the longed for arrival comes into view, a murmur begins to arise.
 What would they find?
 What would it look like?
 You’ll see, whispered those who had witnessed the miracle before.
 You’ll see!
 And then one nugget was plucked from the rest and held aloft for all to see.
 Carefully an end was removed from the fragrant brown oval.
 A spontaneous gasp from the gathering.
 It was true!
 The tomb was empty!
 The miracle lasted long enough for the teacher to swiftly distribute the remaining nuggets without fuss and disagreement.
 Then silence as the warm nuggets disappeared into anxious mouths.
 And discussion could begin – not always at a comfortable decibel.
 But always a lesson well-learned.

-This scene is repeated year after year.
+This scene is repeated year after year in churches or homes around the country.
 And the reaction is always the same!
-I’ve taught mixed age children’s classes from five to fifty in a number of different churches and this is a lesson that always “works”.
-And it works beautifully at home or in other settings, as well.
 It is a hands on lesson that kids always understand.
 I stress that it is not magic.
 The dough does what it is supposed to do.
 The marshmallow does what it is supposed to do.
 And God’s love remains to be found in the sweetness that remains.
 Other symbolism includes:

 - Marshmallow – the body of Jesus